Originally published on August 8, 2019

-Dynamics 365 integrates CRM, ERP, Office, analytics and other supporting business applications into one unified, intelligent and adaptable solution.
-However, there is a choice between two ERP systems in this package.
+Dynamics 365 is a platform that combines intelligent business applications to connect all aspects of your business.
+It includes CRM, ERP, Office, analytics and other tools that work together to create a unified, intelligent and adaptable solution.
+However, within Dynamics 365, you have two options for ERP systems: Microsoft Dynamics 365 Finance & Supply Chain Management – F&SCM (Former F&O) and Business Central (BC).
 Although, the best fit for your business may not be obvious without a deep understanding of Microsoft products and ERP knowledge:

 - Microsoft Dynamics 365 Business Central (D365 BC) – formerly NAV.

-In this article, we are highlighting the key D365 FO and D365 BC differences.
-These are the core factors when considering a new ERP for your company.
+In this article, we are will making a comparison of Dynamics365 F&SCM and D365 BC and their key differences, that are the core factors when considering a new ERP for your company.

-So, what do you choose: Dynamics 365 Finance and Operations OR Business Central?
+So, what do you choose: Dynamics 365 Finance & Supply Chain Management or Business Central?

-The answer could be quite straight and simple.
-Finally, it depends on your business needs, goals, requirements and future vision.
+The answer were looking for could be quite straight and simple – it depends on your business needs, goals, requirements and future vision.

-The essential difference is that Dynamics 365 for Finance and Operations does have a lot more built-in “enterprise functionality” than Business Central.
-This is the key driver to consider Dynamics 365 for Finance and Operations for companies which need a deep and comprehensive ERP solution.
+The essential difference is that Dynamics 365 for Finance & Supply Chain Management does have a lot more built-in “enterprise functionality” than Business Central.
+This is the key driver to consider Dynamics 365 Finance & Supply Chain Management for companies which need a deep and comprehensive ERP solution.

 Compare the differences